WizenedEngineering/BoilerWaterCirculation/setup&how_to_run.md

 5.drum pressure in MPag

-6.tube roughness in mm\n
+6.tube roughness in mm

 It's the tube roughness, new tubes with magnetite layer it's ~0.04 mm.
 For corroded tubes this can go up.\n

 7.LevelFactor between highest and lowest heated point, 0 ...
-1\n
+1

 In this program version downcomers are not heated (bidrum see below).
 As there are other connecting tubes that are also not heated there has to be another criterion for downcomer branches.
 They have to pass through a horizontal plane which elevation is given by this factor.
 Plane passing through lower distribution headers = 0.
 Plane passing through upper headers = 1.
 The factor has to be chosen that no other un-heated connection tubes pass through this plane.

-8.Water level in drum, difference to drum center in mm\n The water level in steam drum is given as difference to drum center.
+8.Water level in drum, difference to drum center in mm

+The water level in steam drum is given as difference to drum center.
 If water level is above to number is positive, if below negative.

-9.Resistance of drum internals in kPa\n
+9.Resistance of drum internals in kPa
 Drum internals like baffles or cyclones cause a pressure drop that influences the water circulation.

-10.Circulation ratio for start values \n
+10.Circulation ratio for start values

 The starting values the flow in different branches are based on the circulation ratio.
 In this case an overall circulation ratio is used.
 A number between 10 and 30 would be a good initial guess.
 Certainly, the circulation ratio for each tube will be calculated for each tube during the iteration.

 After getting all input data the program writes the data to a data file in WSC data format, f.i.
 "Boiler2.dat".
 Each tube and each start/end point get a number that is further used.
 To identify the position of say "tube 537" or "point 486" another .dxf file "Boiler2_TubeNo.dxf" will be written.
 You can open this file with your CAD Program.
 The tube number is given in the layer of this tube (each tube has a separate layer).
 The points are represented by small crosses.
 Also the number is given in the layer.